jellyfish-tech/django-rest-media-app/README.md

 2. Include the polls URLconf in your project urls.py like this

          Package includes few usefull urls:
+            "media-url/" - get json for all exists models in DOWNLOADS [see below] "media-url/<str:model_name>/" - get json for choosen model in DOWNLOADS [see below] "media-url/<str:model_name>/<str:ff_tag>/"  - get json for choosen model and choosen file field in DOWNLOADS [see below]
             "media-url/<str:model_name>/<str:ff_name>/<int:pk>/" - allows to retrieve media url for this resource in 'media' and 'rest' forms

             "retrieve/<str:model_name>/<str:ff_name>/<int:pk>/" - allows to view media resource "download/<str:model_name>/<str:ff_name>/<int:pk>/" - allows to download media resource